San-kennedy/my_msg_api/README.md

  - The API is implemented using falconAPI framework for Python.
  - The API is served using Gunicorn WSGI server.
  - API code and it's runtime dependencies are packaged as a docker image (refer Dockerfile for details).
- - MongoDB was choose to persist messages posted to the app.
+ - MongoDB was choose to persist messages, as it's document oriented approach lends itself seamlessly to REST API design.
  - Docker compose allows us to orchestrate/interact with the deployment of app and DB as single entity (refer docker-compose.yml within Terraform directory for details).
  - Terraform is used to provision a VM on AWS to host the application.